 Great Content Shares Practice Culture

-Not sure if you have practice culture?
+Not sure if you have a culture?
 Sure you do.
 You've just never thought about it this way.
-And, you've never had an easy, systematic way to share your culture online.
+And, you've never had an easy, systematic way to differentiate your practice and share your culture online.